-of the Paperwork Reduction Act of 1995.32 OMB's regulations require approval of certain information collection requirements imposed by agency rules.33 Upon approval of a collection(s) of information, OMB will assign an OMB control number and an expiration date.
-Respondents subject to the filing requirements of a rule will not be penalized for failing to respond to these collections of information unless the collections of information display a valid OMB control number.
+- 22. The collection of information contained in this Final Rule is subject to review by the Office of Management and Budget (OMB) under section 3507(d) of the Paperwork Reduction Act of 1995.39 OMB's regulations require approval of certain information collection requirements imposed by agency rules.40 Upon approval of a collection of information, OMB will assign an OMB control number and an expiration date.

-- 20. We solicit comments on the need for this information, whether the information will have practical utility, the accuracy of the burden estimates, ways to enhance the quality, utility, and clarity of the information to be collected or retained, and any suggested methods for minimizing respondents' burden, including the use of automated information techniques.
-Specifically, the Commission asks that any revised burden or cost estimates submitted by commenters be supported by sufficient detail to understand how the estimates are generated. - 21.
-The Commission proposes to approve Reliability Standard PRC-025-1 and to approve revisions to PRC-023-2.
-Proposed Reliability Standard PRC-025-1 will impose new requirements to set certain generator protective relays in accordance with prescribed criteria, and will apply to transmission owners, distribution providers, and generator owners with applicable relays.
+Respondents subject to the filing requirements of a rule will not be penalized for failing to respond to this collection of information unless the collections of information display a valid OMB control number. - 23.
+Through issuance of this Final Rule, the Commission approves Reliability Standard PRC-025-1 and revisions to PRC-023-2.
+Reliability Standard PRC-025-1 will impose new requirements to set certain generator protective relays in accordance with prescribed criteria, and will apply to transmission owners, distribution providers, and generator owners with applicable relays.
 Affected entities will have to ensure that their relays are set in accordance with these criteria and maintain records or other evidence demonstrating their compliance with the standard's requirements.
 The revisions to PRC-023-2 will result in a change in how relay settings are calculated for certain kinds of relays, but will not result in reporting or recordkeeping requirements or burden.
-Public Reporting Burden: Proposed Reliability Standard PRC-025-1 does not require responsible entities to file information with the Commission.
+Public Reporting Burden: Reliability Standard PRC-025-1 does not require responsible entities to file information with the Commission.
 However, the Reliability Standard requires applicable entities to develop and maintain certain information, subject to audit by a Regional Entity.
-In particular, transmission owners, generator owners and distribution providers must "have evidence" to show that each of its load-responsive protective relays are set according to one of the options in Attachment 1 to Reliability Standard PRC-025-1.
+In particular, each applicable transmission owner, generator owner and distribution provider must "have evidence" to show that each of its load-responsive protective relays are set according to one of the options in Attachment 1 to Reliability Standard PRC-025-1.
 Our estimate below regarding the number of respondents is based on the NERC compliance registry as of January 31, 2014.
 According to the NERC compliance registry, NERC has registered 539 distribution providers, 903 generator owners and 344 transmission owners.
 However, under NERC's compliance registration program, entities may be registered for multiple functions, so these numbers incorporate some double counting.
-The number of unique entities responding will be approximately 1,01934 entities registered as a transmission owner, a distribution provider, or a generator owner that is also a transmission owner and/or a distribution owner.
+The number of unique entities responding will be approximately 1,01941 entities registered as a transmission owner, a distribution provider, or a generator owner that is also a transmission owner and/or a distribution owner.
 The Commission estimates the annual reporting burden and cost as follows:

-32 44 U.S.C.
-3507(d) (2012).
+39 44 U.S.C. § 3507(d) (2012).

-33 5 CFR 1320.11 (2013).
+40 5 CFR § 1320.11 (2013).

-$^{^{34}}$ This estimate assumes all of the unique entities apply load-responsive protective relays.
+41 This estimate assumes all of the unique entities apply load-responsive protective relays.

-FERC-725Q, 35 as modified in NOPR in RM13-19 and RM14-3 Number and Type of Respondents 36 (1) Annual Number of Responses per Respondent (2) Total Number of Responses Avg.
-Burden & Cost Per Response (3) Total Annual Burden Hours & Total Annual Cost (1)x(2)x(3) Cost per Respondent 37 (One-time) Review & documentation of relay settings to ensure compliance 1,019 GO/DP/TO 1 1,019 20 hrs. & \$59.62/hour 20,380 hours & \$1,215,056 \$1192 (On-going) Record Retention (of compliance records for R1 and M1, for 3 years or until mitigation complete) 1,019 GO/DP/TO 1 1,019 2 hrs. & \$28.95/hour 2,038 hours & \$59,000 \$57.90
+FERC-725G, 42 additions in Final Rule in RM13-19 and RM14-3 Number and Type of Respondents 43 Annual Number of Responses per Respondent Total Number of Avg.
+Burden & Cost Per Response Total Annual Burden Hours & Total Annual Cost Cost per (1) (2) Responses (3) (1)x(2)x(3) Respondent 44 (One-time) Review & documentation of relay settings to 20,380 ensure compliance 1,019 GO/DP/TO 1 1,019 20 hrs. & \$59.62/hour hours & \$1,215,056 \$1192